 *It’s worth enquiring about current promotions – you get discounts for paying with certain credit cards – check the bottom of this post for my referral discount

 That’s a question for your optometrist to answer.
 It depends on your degree of shortsightedness, corneal thickness, propensity for dry eye and whole lot of other things.
-I’m a little wary of the ‘free assessment’ some clinics run partly because it costs the clinics money to have a qualified optometrist assess your eyes – they’ve got to recoup that money somehow right?
+I’m a little wary of the ‘free assessment’ some clinics run partly because they’re not particularly thorough.
 I don’t want to be told I’m a good candidate for surgery when I’m not.

 What should I do if I’m travelling?

-It’s actually pretty easy to fit this into a short trip to KL.
-It might be wise to do an assessment in your home country – after all, you don’t want to fly all the way to KL only to be told you’re not suitable.
-Optimax don’t accept assessments from other clinics, they are liable for your eye health, so they need to run the tests themselves.
+It’s actually pretty easy to fit LASIK into a short trip to KL.
+It might be wise to do an assessment in your home country just to get an idea – you don’t want to fly all the way to KL only to be told you’re not suitable.
+Optimax don’t accept assessments from other clinics; they are liable for your eye health and so need to run the tests themselves.

 You would ideally do the assessment on Day #1, then come back on Day #2 for surgery.
 On Day #3 you’d come back for a follow up, but if all goes well, you should be cleared to fly from then – you’ll just need to use extra eye drops as your eyes can get dry from cabin pressure.
 You can do all follow up checks in your home country and just send the scans over to the team at Optimax to monitor – easy peasy.